Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Materials and Methods

 \section{Materials and Methods}

-In Section 2.1, the mathematical formalism of the PSF model is outlined, and the reconstruction protocol for all acquired data in subsequent sections is established.
-Section 2.2 describes how the model is fit to SIMIND \cite{simind} Monte Carlo ${}^{225}$Ac point source data acquisitions simulated at various source-detector distances.
+Section 2.1 outlines the mathematical formalism of the PSF model and establishes the reconstruction protocol for all acquired data presented in subsequent sections.
+Section 2.2 describes how the model is fit to Monte Carlo (MC) ${}^{177}$Lu, ${}^{131}$I, and ${}^{225}$Ac point source data acquisitions simulated at various source-detector distances.
 The computational time of the model is benchmarked and compared to 2D PSF modeling and Gaussian PSF modeling.
-In Section 2.3, the model is then used for reconstruction of (i) an ${}^{225}$Ac phantom consisting of spherical inserts and (ii) a patient receiving ${}^{225}$Ac-PSMA-617 treatment for metastatic prostate cancer.
+In Section 2.3, the model is then used for reconstruction of (i) MC simulated ${}^{177}$Lu, ${}^{131}$I, and ${}^{225}$Ac phantoms, (ii) a physical ${}^{225}$Ac phantom, and (iii) a patient receiving ${}^{225}$Ac-PSMA-617 treatment for metastatic prostate cancer.
 All computation was performed using a Microsoft Azure virtual machine (Standard NC6s v3) with a 6 CPUs (Intel(R) Xeon(R) CPU E5-2690 v4 @ 2.60GHz), 112 GB of RAM, and a Tesla V100 GPU.

+All MC data was generated using SIMIND \cite{simind}.
+In order to capture the effects of septal penetration and scatter, SIMIND has an optional routine based on the delta-scattering technique \cite{delta_scatter}, which has been validated for high-energy isotopes such as ${}^{131}$I \cite{simind_validation_i131}.
+This SIMIND routine has been used in previous studies to generate stacks of PSFs at various source-detector distances for MC-based ${}^{225}$Ac PSF modeling in custom reconstruction \cite{ac5}, since the reconstruction software of the scanner manufacturers does not provide comprehensive PSF modeling of high energy isotopes.